grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "They hit my explosive with their ram, which is probably a very well-reinforced part of the sub."
 Hemi hesitated.
 "We need to figure out how to deliver a charge to a weaker point."

-"Yeah, and while you are pondering that tiny challenge, they are closing in for a shot on the _Prospect_."
+"Yeah, and while you are pondering that minuscule challenge, they are closing in for a shot on the _Prospect_."

 "Hopefully Captain Percy can manage one close pass by the _Grackle_ and give us time to get another device into position.
 We need to get the _Gnat_ back under water."